Ramgarh district: Rivers and river basins

-In Hindu mythology and folklore Damodar is a Nad means Male River.
+In Hindu mythology and regional folklore, the Damodar is classified as a nad (a masculine river), unlike most Indian rivers which are personified as feminine.

 Small rivers include the Hurhuri, Gomti, Barki, Kurum, Kochi, Sherbhuki, and Dhobdhab rivers.

+The Subarnarekha River plays a precise geopolitical role for Ramgarh.
+It does not cut through the heart of the district.
+Rather, it touches and traces the southeastern border lines.
+It acts as a natural geographical barrier dividing the southern limits of Ramgarh from the northern limits of Ranchi district.

-Suwarn Rekha River flow south eastern part of district.
-Tributaries of Suwarn Rekha River include Kadamgara and Khatgara.
+Tributaries of Subarnarekha River include Kadamgara and Khatgara.

 Demographics

 According to the 2011 census, Ramgarh district has a population of 949,443, roughly equal to the nation of Fiji or the US state of Delaware.
 This gives it a ranking of 459th in India (out of a total of 640).

 The district has a population density of 708 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 13.06%.
 Ramgarh has a sex ratio of 921 females for every 1000 males, and a literacy rate of 73.17%.
 44.13% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 11.20% and 21.19% of the population respectively.

 At the time of the 2011 Census of India, 56.63% of the population in the district spoke Khortha, 18.2% Hindi, 8.17% Urdu, 3.72% Santali, 2.91% Bhojpuri, 2.78% Magahi and 1.59% Bengali as their first language.